-Professional DBAs that have worked with real-world business applications may think, how does the object-relational approach within Oracle8i work?
+Professional DBAs that have worked with real-world business applications may think, how does the object-relational approach work with modern Oracle?

 User-defined data types make it easier for application developers to work with complex data such as images, audio, and video.

 Object types store structured business data in its natural form and allow applications to retrieve it that way.